Affiliate links on Android Authority may earn us a commission. Learn more.

 4. The two phones will now link together, sync messaging, and so forth.

-While this method works, it’s not well-optimized for mobile devices.
-So, as I said before, this is not the most elegant solution, especially for long chat sessions.
-But to check for new messages and quickly fire off a quick note to someone, it’ll work.
+While this method works, it’s not well-optimized for mobile devices, so the new functionality highlighted above is a much better method.
+But to check for new messages and quickly fire off a quick note to someone, this will work.

 The screenshot below makes it look bigger than it actually is.
 In reality, you will need to pinch and zoom in to read messages.